 - living alone or lacking close family around you

 - grieving for a friend, a spouse or your partner

 - going through a separation, divorce or family break up

-- retiring from work or changing schools or jobs
+- retiring from work, changing schools or jobs, or being unemployed

 - living away from home for the first time